vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### What version of vSphere do I need to use Native Key Provider?

-Both vCenter Server and ESXi need to be at vSphere 7 Update 2 or newer.
+Both vCenter and ESX need to be at vSphere 7 Update 2 or newer.

-### Can I use Native Key Provider with vSphere 6.7 if I update vCenter Server to version 7 or 8?
+### Can I use Native Key Provider with vSphere 6.7 if I update vCenter to version 7 or 8?

-No. Both vCenter Server and ESXi need to be at vCenter Server 7 Update 2 or later.
+No. Both vCenter and ESX need to be at vCenter 7 Update 2 or later.
 We strongly recommend running the latest versions of supported products.

 ### Are there more requirements to use Native Key Provider?

-You must log into the vSphere Client using the FQDN of the vCenter Server, you must back the Native Key Provider instance up before it will let you use it, and you must set a default key provider.
+You must log into the vSphere Client using the FQDN of the vCenter, you must back the Native Key Provider instance up before it will let you use it, and you must set a default key provider.
 Please review [the documentation](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-54B9FBA2-FDB1-400B-A6AE-81BF3AC9DF97.html) for more information about requirements.

 ### I’m having trouble enabling Native Key Provider.
 What should I look at?